TABLE OF CONTENTS

 - 2018 Date: 13 April to 4 May

 For three weeks starting from mid-April, visitors can visit the Royal Greenhouses of Laeken.
 This has always been following a century-old tradition to allow the public to view.
-Despite that, as the Greenhouses are part to the Royal Park, the private garden is usually not accessible to the public.
+Despite that, as the Greenhouses are part of the Royal Park, the private garden is usually not accessible to the public.
 Many people were left disappointed when they visited the place at different months.
 This 19th-century magnificent monument built of glass dome is not a 365 days typical tourist attraction due to its royalty.

 King Leopold II initialised the brilliant concept of using steel and glass as a bold design.
-Finally, he constructed his ideal glass palace and his botanical garden which is famous worldwide till date.
+Finally, he constructed his ideal glass palace and his botanical garden which is famous worldwide to date.
 The Royal Greenhouses still behold some plants belonging to the original plantations of King Leopold II.
 The entrance fee is merely €2.50 and free for those under 18 years.
 Furthermore, it is only 2 km of walking distance away from the famous Atomium.
 Both are the top places to visit concurrently in Belgium.

 - Location: Cinquantenaire, Brussels